-We are delighted to announce that we have been awarded £7000 from Awards for All Scotland to run 4 RYA Dinghy Level 1 courses to enhance the wellbeing of disadvantaged people in Scotland.
+In 2017 we were delighted to be awarded £7000 from Awards for All Scotland to run 4 RYA Dinghy Level 1 courses to enhance the wellbeing of disadvantaged people in Scotland.

-The primary aim of this project is to support care experienced people move towards a more positive future.
-This will be achieved by improving the health, education, and employment chances of participants through sailing.
+The primary aim of this project was to support care experienced people move towards a more positive future.
+This was achieved by improving the health, education, and employment chances of participants through sailing.

-The majority of participants will have experience of the Care System in Scotland and the rest will be from a variety of backgrounds.
-The courses will be for adults and young people and will take place between now and May 2018.
+The majority of participants had experience of the Care System in Scotland and the rest came from a variety of backgrounds.

 Sailing is a sport for all ages and abilities.
 It develops communication, focus, team building, leadership skills and confidence.
 The outdoor, social, and active nature of the sport improves physical and mental fitness, and develops participants’ awareness of the natural world.
 It is also a sport that many people continue to participate in for their whole life and can be done all over the world.

-We are looking for people to take part in these courses, which will be run between now and May 2018.
-If you, or a group you work with are interested is joining a sailing course please contact Caroline by emailing email@example.com or call 0131 319 1820
+If you, or a group you work with are interested in seeing how watersports can support people to make a positive social difference in their lives, please contact Caroline by emailing email@example.com or call 0131 319 1820